Didactics

 Peds ID Fellows Lecture Series

-This weekly lecture series is provided by pediatric infectious diseases faculty, adult infectious diseases faculty, other Stanford University faculty, and visiting faculty.
+This weekly lecture series is provided by pediatric infectious diseases faculty, senior pediatric infectious disease fellows, and other Stanford University faculty.
 Over the course of the three year fellowship, the series covers all of the fundamental aspect of pediatric infectious diseases, meeting the requirements for the American Board of Pediatric Infectious Diseases Content.
-Aspects of patient management as well as training in manuscript and grant writing, and research methodology are also covered.
+Aspects of patient care that are unique to our patient population are also discussed.
 In addition, reviews of the various career opportunities available to infectious diseases physicians are presented by experts in these career roles.

 Adult ID Fellows Lecture Series